Fair trading laws

 Competition and Consumer Act

 The main federal law, the Competition and Consumer Act 2010 (CCA), ensures that trading is fair for your business and your customers.
+You can check if your business is compliant using the small business self assessment tool.

 The CCA covers most aspects of the marketplace: dealings with suppliers, wholesalers, retailers, competitors and customers.
 It deals with unfair market practices, industry codes of practice, mergers and acquisitions of companies, product safety, collective bargaining, product labelling, price monitoring, and the regulation of industries such as telecommunications, gas, electricity and airports.